galaxyproject/galaxy-hub/src/events/GCC2013/Abstracts/Talks/index.md

 The immense increase in availability of genomic scale data sets, such as those provided by the ENCODE and Roadmap Epigenomics projects, allows individual researchers to analyze and query relations between genomic tracks at an unprecedented level.

 The [Genomic HyperBrowser (http://hyperbrowser.uio.no/test)](http://hyperbrowser.uio.no/test) is an open-ended, Galaxy-based web server for the analysis of genomic track data.
-Through the provision of several highly customizable components for processing and statistical analysis of genomic tracks, the !HyperBrowser opens for a range of genomic investigations, related to e.g. gene regulation, disease association or epigenetic modifications of the genome.
+Through the provision of several highly customizable components for processing and statistical analysis of genomic tracks, the HyperBrowser opens for a range of genomic investigations, related to e.g. gene regulation, disease association or epigenetic modifications of the genome.
 A main tool offers a set of 56 descriptive statistics and 20 hypothesis tests on properties of individual tracks and relations between tracks.
-The !HyperBrowser hosts a further 40 purpose-built tools for the broader analysis setting, including tools that support typical needs for generating and customizing genomic track data prior to analysis, as well as tools for visualization and more specialized analysis of genomic tracks.
+The HyperBrowser hosts a further 40 purpose-built tools for the broader analysis setting, including tools that support typical needs for generating and customizing genomic track data prior to analysis, as well as tools for visualization and more specialized analysis of genomic tracks.

 <br />